EdmanJohan/UnoShooter/README.md

 This is a repository for the IS1200 mini-project, for the course that ran in the spring of 2017.
 This project is inspired by/a clone of *Asteroid Blaster*-themed games.

-The project Abstract can be viewed -> [Here](https://1drv.ms/w/s!AjLSPhbgWJ4G3Cp2gomkDkLhwmHV).
+The project Abstract can be viewed -> [Here](https://1drv.ms/b/s!AjLSPhbgWJ4G3CxRmtLx8wLUIsEN). <br>

-The Infographic can be viewed -> [Here](https://edmanjohan.github.io/UnoShooter/export/UnoShooter-InfoGraphic.pdf).
+The Infographic summary can be viewed -> [Here](https://edmanjohan.github.io/UnoShooter/export/UnoShooter-InfoGraphic.pdf).

 ### Contributors